CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_web_with_python.md

  -> *Sprints 1-4 Weeks Duration*
  -> *Production deployment*
  -> *Done Checklist*
- *(While this process other people making the desing,build it,inegrate,test the software)* -> *Sprint Retrospective*
+ *(While this process other people making the design, build it, inegrate, test the software)* -> *Sprint Retrospective*
  -> *Product review(customer input)*
  -> *Potential Product Increment*

 #### What are the SCRUM roles?
-  1. *One of the most important things for the success of scrum is the role of the `Product Owner`, who serves as an interface between the team and other involved parties (stakeholders).*
+  1. *One of the most important things for the success of SCRUM is the role of the `Product Owner`, who serves as an interface between the team and other involved parties (stakeholders).*
   2. *The* `Scrum Master` *does not interfere into the decisions of the team regarding specifically the development, but rather is there for the team as an advisor.
-He only interferes actively when anybody of the team or any other participant of a project (Stakeholder) does not obey the rules of Scrum.*
+He only interferes actively when anybody of the team or any other participant of a project (Stakeholder) does not obey the rules of SCRUM.*
-  3. *The* `Development Team` *in Scrum a team is not just the executive organ that receives its tasks from the project leader, it rather decides self dependent, which requirements or User Stories it can accomplish in one sprint.*
+  3. *The* `Development Team` *in SCRUM a team is not just the executive organ that receives its tasks from the project leader, it rather decides self dependent, which requirements or User Stories it can accomplish in one sprint.*

 #### What are the SCRUM ceremonies?
 | **Ceremonies** |